Alcohol powder: Production process

 Powdered alcohol is made by a process called micro-encapsulation.
 An auxiliary material for a capsule may be any readily water-soluble substance (e.g. carbohydrate such as dextrins (starch hydrolyzate), protein such as gelatin).
 For powdered alcohol, maltodextrin (a type of dextrin) was chosen.

 For the process to encapsulate, a method called spray drying was selected.

-In this process, a mixture of dextrin and alcohol is subjected to simultaneous spraying and heating.
+In this process, a mixture of dextrin and the alcoholic drink is subjected to simultaneous spraying and heating.
 The spraying converts the liquid to small drops (up to several hundred μm (micrometers) in diameter), and the heat causes the hydrous dextrin to form a film.
-When the film dries, the drop becomes a microcapsule containing alcohol and dextrin.
+When the film dries, the drop becomes a microcapsule containing a dehydrated alcoholic drink and dextrin.

-Before and after drying, comparing the amounts of water and alcohol, about 90% of water is removed and about 10% of ethyl alcohol is lost.
-One of the reasons which are considered, is the following.

-In mixtures such as this, the speed of molecule movement is dependent on molecule size and carbohydrate (in this case, maltodextrin) concentration.
-Water, the smallest molecule in the mixture, is able to move and evaporate fastest.
-In higher concentration, by decreasing water, water molecules can move much faster.
-After the film formed it is less permeable to larger molecules than water.
-By the time the film is completed, water has evaporated enough.
-This phenomenon is called "selective diffusion."

-In general, after sprayed, encapsulation for each drop is completed within about 0.1 second from the very beginning of the process.
+Drying removes about 90% of the water and 10% of the ethanol from the initial liquid.
+An explanation for this preferential loss of water over volatile organics like ethanol is called "selective diffusion": a carbohydrate (in this case, maltodextrin) film forms during spray-drying on each droplet.
+The film allows smaller molecules like water to go through, but not larger ones like ethanol.
+As a result, more water is lost.
+The film is formed in about 0.1 second from the creation of the droplet by spraying.
 There is no time for the internal convection in each drop or capsule to occur.

-Ultimately, large amounts of microcapsules have been produced.
-These become the powdery matter called powdered alcohol or alcohol powder.
+The end result of spray-drying is large amounts of microcapsules with the appearance of a powder.
+This is powdered alcohol.
 According to Sato's web page, powdered alcohol contains 30.5% ethyl alcohol by volume in the state of powder.
 In addition to the mixture before drying, if necessary, other additives (e.g. extract, sweetener, spices, coloring matter, etc.) may be added.
 As a result, alcohol powder can be said to be an alcoholic beverage that is "dry".
 For example, a "dry martini" made from alcohol powder may be referred to as a "dry dry martini" or "dried dry martini".

-In the production of alcoholic powder production, other drying methods are not used.

-For drying foods, there are other methods.
+There are other methods for drying foods, but none are used for making alcohol powder.
 Typically, when considering the quality of a powdered product such as coffee, freeze drying seems to be better than spray drying, but this does not apply to alcohol powder production.
 In fact, "freeze-dried beer spice" was made by university students for their research.
 Carbon dioxide, water and alcohol have all been lost.

-Due to the volatility of alcohol, relatively higher than water, time-consuming methods, such as freeze drying, should not be used.
+However, due to the higher volatility of alcohol compared to water, time-consuming methods such as freeze drying should not be used.
 By selective diffusion, loss of alcohol is relatively small.